-EXPERIENCE ALL FOUR SEASONS OF LA VERRIERE
+EXPERIENCE ALL FOUR SEASONS OF La Verrière

-The advantageous altitude presents four very pronounced seasons, very helpful to the health of the working vineyard.
+The advantageous altitude presents four very pronounced seasons, significant to the health of the working vineyard.
 As each distinct change in weather occurs, the surrounding nature ebbs and flows, bringing with it distinctive patterns of activity in plant, animal and human life.
 If relaxation is not your only objective when visiting, there’s always plenty to learn.
 [Bénédicte, one of your hosts, is always available to share the new and intriguing things happening in the vineyard throughout the year.]

 LIFE BEGINS IN SPRING

 As the climate begins to warm, everything in this UNESCO biosphere reserve - one of the few in France - comes back to life.
-Spring often starts late in April because of the altitude, and this is often the most enjoyable season for Nature lovers, as the landscape suddenly bursts alive with color, activity and the delicate perfume of numerous flowers.
+Spring often starts late in April because of the altitude, and this is often the most enjoyable season for Nature lovers, as the landscape suddenly bursts alive with colour, activity and the delicate perfume of numerous flowers.
 The gardens, sanctioned by the official PACA (Provence-Alps-Cote d’Azur) Parcs et Jardins society, suddenly overwhelm as the roses bloom in sequence.
 Clouds of the biosphere’s 1200 species of butterflies hover over budding plants, to a soundtrack of buzzing, humming and chirping.
-Bright green leaves adorns the old vines, while trails of poppies and other wildflowers carpet the rows.
+Bright green leaves adorn the old vines, while trails of poppies and other wildflowers carpet the rows.
 An ideal season to hike, cycle or visit cultural sites.